ustc-compiler/2017fall-student-teamworks/02-darkroom.md

 Install and run the example of darkroom

-read the related publication to get the basic concepts of Darkroom.
+Read the related publication to get the basic concepts of Darkroom.

 ## Discussion
 * 10.12